top of page

 All the different types of cards are described below.
 Note that all cards 1-10 have the same abilities for everyone playing.
 The only effect that varies is the Leader Card Abilities.
 The higher number usually wins in Tactigonium, but there are various cards with effects that can make the very opposite true, see below for all.

-Next, there are the BOMB cards.
-These cards can only be moved by Bombardier cards.
+Next, there are the BOMB (0) cards.
+These cards cannot move by themselves, they can only be moved by BOMBARDIER cards.
 When an opponent's card attacks a BOMB card, the opponent's card is destroyed.
-The only card that cannot be destroyed is another Bombardier card.
-The enemy Bombardier card can actually disarm the BOMB card.
+The only card that cannot be destroyed is another BOMBARDIER card.
+The BOMBARDIER card can disarm the enemy BOMB card.

 Remember, the same number types will get destroyed if they attack each other.